offline-trust/security-blanket/docs/blog/is-the-security-blanket-for-me.md

-# Top Reasons To Use A Security Blanket
+# Top Reasons To Use The Security Blanket

 ### It's overwhelming to manage all of your accounts.
 Let's be honest, there's a lot to manage.
 Setting up a Security Blanket helps systematically organize your accounts and help remove some cruft in the process.